n8n-io/n8n-docs/docs/nodes/credentials/Spotify/README.md

 # Spotify

 You can find information about the operations supported by the Spotify node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.spotify) page.
-You can also browse the source code of the node on [Spotify](https://github.com/n8n-io/n8n/blob/master/packages/nodes-base/nodes/Spotify).
+You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/blob/master/packages/nodes-base/nodes/Spotify).

-## Pre-requisites
+## Prerequisites

 Create a [Spotify Developer](https://developer.spotify.com/dashboard/login) account.